 Dealing with an Unattended Death in Chicago?
 We Can Help

 Here at ServiceMaster of Lake Shore, we specialize in unattended death cleanup services.
 We know how difficult these situations can be, and we strive to provide compassionate, discrete, comprehensive cleanup services you can rely on at one of life’s most challenging moments.
+We help you navigate what to do when someone dies at home in Chicago — whether expectedly or unexpectedly.

 Whether the accident was the result of a crime, suicide, or natural causes, our team will remove all biohazards and other sensitive materials and restore the space to a livable condition.
 Our after-death cleaning services are thorough and sensitive enough to respond to jobs that require the utmost care and attention.